 COMMENT– ‘Lithium’ is deleted as the definition of “equipment” in this special provision applies to both lithium and sodium ion batteries.

 230 “Lithium cells and batteries may be transported under this entry if they meet the provisions of 2.9.4.
-Sodium ion [using organic electrolyte] cells and batteries may be transported under this entry if they meet the provisions of 2.9.5.”
+Sodium ion using organic electrolyte cells and batteries may be transported under this entry if they meet the provisions of 2.9.5.”

-296 “d) Electric storage batteries (Class 8) and lithium or sodium ion [using organic electrolyte] batteries (Class 9);”
+296 “d) Electric storage batteries (Class 8) and lithium or sodium ion using organic electrolyte batteries (Class 9);”

-328 In the last paragraph: “When lithium metal, or lithium, ion or sodium ion [using organic electrolyte] batteries are contained in the fuel cell system, the consignment shall be consigned under this entry and under the appropriate entries for UN 3091 LITHIUM METAL BATTERIES CONTAINED IN EQUIPMENT, or UN 3481 LITHIUM ION BATTERIES CONTAINED IN EQUIPMENT or UN XXXY SODIUM ION BATTERIES USING ORGANIC ELECTROLYTE CONTAINED IN EQUIPMENT ”
+328 In the last paragraph: “When lithium metal, or lithium, ion or sodium ion using organic electrolyte batteries are contained in the fuel cell system, the consignment shall be consigned under this entry and under the appropriate entries for UN 3091 LITHIUM METAL BATTERIES CONTAINED IN EQUIPMENT, or UN 3481 LITHIUM ION BATTERIES CONTAINED IN EQUIPMENT or UN XXXY SODIUM ION BATTERIES USING ORGANIC ELECTROLYTE CONTAINED IN EQUIPMENT ”

 360 In the first sentence: “Vehicles only powered by lithium metal batteries, or lithium ion batteries or sodium ion [using organic electrolyte] batteries shall be classified under the entry UN 3171 battery-powered vehicle.”

-348 “Lithium Bbatteries manufactured after 31 December 2011 and sodium ion [using organic electrolyte] batteries manufactured after 31 December [2023/5] shall be marked with the Watt-hour rating on the outside case.”
+348 “Lithium Bbatteries manufactured after 31 December 2011 and sodium ion using organic electrolyte batteries manufactured after 31 December [2023/5] shall be marked with the Watt-hour rating on the outside case.”

-376 “Lithium ion or sodium ion [using organic electrolyte] cells or batteries and lithium metal cells or batteries identified as being damaged or defective such that they do not conform to the type tested according to the applicable provisions of the Manual of Tests and Criteria shall comply with the requirements of this special provision.”
+376 “Lithium ion or sodium ion using organic electrolyte cells or batteries and lithium metal cells or batteries identified as being damaged or defective such that they do not conform to the type tested according to the applicable provisions of the Manual of Tests and Criteria shall comply with the requirements of this special provision.”

 In the third paragraph after the NOTE, amend to read as follows: